 Enabling Skip UAC Warning option in CCleaner

-2. Exit from CCleaner, re-run the app you won’t get UAC dialog.
-This helps CCleaner to load much faster as it avoids UAC step user had to click on.
+2. Exit from CCleaner, re-run the app, you won’t get UAC dialog this time.
+This helps CCleaner to load much faster as it avoids UAC dialog user had to click on.

 What’s new in CCleaner 3.19